ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

     For this exercise you will need two categorical variables and one continuous variable.
 You are going to show how the continuous variable behaves as a function of the categorical variables.
 (Optional) Can you think of some ways of estimating if a variable is continuous or categorical?

-In the next Project Month Prep data exercise we will give a tutorial on how to download the ABCD 4.0 imaging data.
+In the [next Project Month Prep Data Exercise](https://github.com/ABCD-ReproNim/exercises/blob/main/project_month_prep/downloadMRI.md) we will give a tutorial on how to download the ABCD 4.0 imaging data.